Floods in Jakarta

-Flooding in Jakarta occurs on the northwest coast of Java, at the mouth of the Ciliwung River on Jakarta Bay, which is an inlet of the Java Sea and has happened recently in 1996, 1999, 2007, 2013, and 2020.
+Flooding in Jakarta occurs on the northwest coast of Java, at the mouth of the Ciliwung River on Jakarta Bay, which is an inlet of the Java Sea and has happened repeatedly, recently in 1996, 1999, 2007, 2013, 2020 and 2025.

+The most recent major flood occurred in early March 2025 and flooded the homes of over 10,000 people in the city and province of Jakarta (the capital of Indonesia).
+The same flood also affected over 61,000 people in neighboring Bekasi city and over 4,000 people in neighboring Tangerang city.
+Residents of nearby Bogor reported nearly eight hours of extreme rainfall during the March 2025 flood.

 Jakarta geography

 The area of the Jakarta Special District is 662 km2 of land area and 6,977 km2 of sea area.

 Jakarta lies in a low, flat basin, averaging 7 m above sea level; 40% of Jakarta, particularly the northern areas, is below sea level, while the southern parts are comparatively hilly.